RafalPikula/loan-data/README.md

 # Loan Classification Project
-The aim of this project is to explore the possibility of classifying the credit loans into two categories, namely, the good and the bad loans based on the LendingClub loan data.
+The aim of this project is to explore the effectiveness of classifying the credit loans into two categories, namely, the good and the bad loans based on the LendingClub loan data.

 First, note that:
 - the files containing the actual loan data are too big for upload but can be downloaded at this site: